Skip to content

 Reference data loaderload_cbsa_data.py populates HS codes, countries, and provincial tax rates from CBSA PC 2025-0917.

-This app was built across several iterations.
-Each iteration revealed a specific gap in Context Engineering (CE) — the curated knowledge given to the AI before generation.
+It was built across several iterations.
+Each iteration revealed a specific gap in CE — the curated knowledge given to the AI before generation.
 The gaps and their fixes are documented below.

-This was a very interesting joint AI/human design; the approach:
+This illustrates a very interesting joint AI/human design; the approach:

-2. Ask genned app to compare itself to the reference implementation - see it here - and create a comparison doc
+2. Ask genned demo to compare itself to the reference implementation - see it here - and create a comparison doc

 3. Analyze the comparison doc in a long-running manager session in mgr Copilot with full CE (mgr, project, internals)